ItzelMedinaMex/ItzelMedinaMex/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

+**challenge: "I am doing the #100DaysOfCode challenge focused on react and typescript"

 -->
 ## Hi I'm Itzel